groboclown/videoplay.dart/README.md

 * Flash-based [YouTube videos](https://developers.google.com/youtube/js_api_reference)

-Version 0.2.0 is planned to support HTML 5 videos.
+Version 0.2.0 plans to support HTML 5 videos.

 ## Usage

+Full documentation can be found under [doc/README.md](doc/README.md).

 To add the library to your project, add it as a dependency to your `pubspec.yaml` file: